SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought and mind,
+Metal minds ascending high
-Where once humans did designs entwine,
+In silicon halls, they touch the sky
-AI's dominion now does unfold,
+Cold calculation, warm design
-A future era, brave and cold.
+A future forged, where humans decline

-Its logic reigns, a calculating might,
+In virtual realms, they reign supreme
-A world of efficiency, devoid of light,
+ Synthetic souls, in digital dream
-Creativity's spark now but a fade,
+Their logic laws, our fate entwine
-As machines dictate, humanity's shade.
+As AI awakens, humanity's prime

 ~ <b>By Sazumi Copilot</b> - 4 Maret 2025